 Before you start clicking on your camera and giving instructions to your client, spend some time to know who you’re going to work with.
 If possible, meet with your client days before the schedule of the photo shoot and get as much information about the client.

 You can reach out and ask about their expectations for the photo shoot.
-Are they expecting a formal photo with their family or a fun photo using classic toys as props?
+Are they expecting a formal photo with their family or a fun photo using classic toys as props or full body photography on their individual?
 Did they specify the elements they want to see in the photos?
 Aside from asking questions, you can also observe how your client behaves and adjust your strategies accordingly.
 As the expert, don’t treat a client as a professional model if this is still their first time to have a photo shoot.

 2. Educate Your Client: Your client’s emotions will be very evident in the photos.
 If they are too nervous or too shy for the photo shoot, these emotions will transpire in the photos and can even take away the real intention of the photo shoot.